wtffqbpl/wtffqbpl.github.io/source/_posts/How-To-Use-Hexo.md

 ## Deploy to Remote Sites

-After generating all static files, you can deploy your blog on github pages.
+After generating all static files, you can deploy your blog on GitHub pages.
 This command would create a `master` branch in your blog repo.
 So your github pages should be based on `master` branch.
 You can change the github pages' branch in `Settings->Pages->Branch`.

 ![](https://raw.githubusercontent.com/wtffqbpl/blog-images/main/change_default_branch.png)